tihonovgena/Portfolio_PlanetProject/docs/systems/hq-signal-system.md

 A gameplay-driven signal system designed for a sandbox exploration project in Unreal Engine 5.5.

-This system is not just a technical feature — it is a **core gameplay mechanic** that defines how the player interacts with the world.
+It is a **core gameplay mechanic** that defines how the player interacts with the world.

 The player is represented as a central "HQ" (base) that can deploy and control robots.
 However, control over a robot is only possible while it remains within signal coverage.